 Let's start your Garage journey!
 In this chapter, we explain how to deploy Garage as a single-node server and how to interact with it.

 Note that this kind of deployment should not be used in production, as it provides no redundancy for your data!
-We will also skip intra-cluster TLS configuration, meaning that if you add nodes to your cluster, communication between them will not be secure.

 Download the latest Garage binary from the release pages on our repository:

 $PATH so that you can invoke the

 command directly (for instance you can copy the binary in

 If a binary of the last version is not available for your architecture, or if you want a build customized for your system, you can build Garage from source.

 This first configuration file should allow you to get started easily with the simplest